cakephp/docs/en/console-and-shells.rst

     To run a plugin command, type cake Plugin.shell_name [args] To get help on a specific command, type cake shell_name --help

 The first information printed relates to paths.
-This is especially helpful if you're running the console from different parts of the filesystem.
+This is helpful if you're running the console from different parts of the filesystem.

 Creating a Shell
 ================